Masonic Temple of Santa Cruz de Tenerife

-Historic Masonic Temple of Santa Cruz de Tenerife is a Masonic Temple located in the city of Santa Cruz de Tenerife (Canary Islands, Spain), on Calle San Lucas.
+The Historic Masonic Temple of Santa Cruz de Tenerife is a Masonic Temple located in the city of Santa Cruz de Tenerife (Canary Islands, Spain), on Calle San Lucas.
 The building was constructed for use by the Añaza Lodge between 1899 and 1902.
 It is considered one of the main Masonic temples in Spain, and the first in the Canary Islands.